Dynamic Search Ads (DSA) and ecommerce are the perfect match, like honey on a spicy pizza. Here are 5 ways we use DSA with retail clients

 Dynamic Search Ads are the easiest way to find customers searching on Google for precisely what you offer.
 Ideal for advertisers with a well-developed website or a large inventory, Dynamic Search Ads use your website content to target your ads and can help fill in the gaps of your keyword based campaigns.
 Dynamic Search Ad headlines and landing pages are also generated using content from your website, which keeps your ads relevant and saves you time.
 All you need to do is add a creative description.
 Google support.

 Two of five ways we find ourselves using DSA is to remarket to people who have already been to our site and are still researching their purchase.
 The other reason is to find keywords people are using that we are not bidding on already.

-The latter is great for well built out Google ad accounts that want more traffic.
-For a women’s fashion brand, we are finding people are converting on terms we would not have bid on originally.
+The latter is great for a well built out Google ad accounts that wants more traffic.
+For example, we manage a women’s fashion brand, and are finding people are converting on terms we would not have bid on originally.